aidangomez/weblm/README.md

 ## Files to add
-1. `specials.json` - You should store sensitive information like "Password": "password" to avoid saving to the `examples.json`.
+1. `specials.json` - You should store sensitive information like "Password": "password" to avoid saving it to `examples.json`.